ALRW/dayAsADev/courseSections/section8.md

 [Go to course navigation](../navigation.md)

-All we have left to do for our homepage now is the last of our user stories
+All we have left to do for our homepage now is the last of our user stories.

 ```
 As a detail oriented prototypical user